 The archive manages enquiries and makes material available for use Monday – Thursday 9.00am- 17.00pm.
 Please note that all archive appointments must be pre-booked.
 Please visit our online archive catalogue to discover more about and search our collections.
 However, many of our collections are still being catalogued and gradually added to the site, so please contact the archive service if you are interested in something that you cannot find in the catalogue.

 All enquiries should be sent to [email protected] or call the archive on 01695 59 9704 (ext 2704).

 For information on collections management, please see our Collection Management Policy for Special Collections and Archives.

 What do we hold?

 The archive is the repository for all material relating to the history of the University from 1885 to date.
-We also have collections relating to film studies, the Hillsborough tragedy and historic books.
+We also have collections relating to film and television studies, the First World War, the Hillsborough tragedy and historic books.